Journal Hoarding is Real

 If you want to have a better handle on your finances, then why not keep a financial planner?
 Focus on your goals of paying off student loan debt, creating an emergency fund, or saving up for your dream vacation.
 Track your monthly expenses and watch how your spending habits develop.

 Every day come up with a six-word story – it’s that simple!
 This is a fun challenge from Page Flutter to get the creative juices flowing and it’s a great exercise for aspiring writers and poets.

 27. Bucket List

-28. Travel journal
+28. Travel Journal

-29. Project Journal
+29. Hobby Journal

 P.s.
-If you are looking for some cool ways to fill your journal, check out my printables, tutorials, and lettering worksheets in the Fox Den Resource Library!
+If you are looking for some other cool ways to fill your journal, check out my printables, tutorials, and lettering worksheets in the Fox Den Resource Library!

 *This post contains affiliate links.
 That means that if you click on a link and buy something, I may get a portion of the sale at no cost to you.
 I have affiliate links so I can promote products and services that I think are excellent.
 It also helps me make a living off of this site so I can keep creating content for you.
 Thank you for helping me live my dream!*